Cedar Deck

 Deck Framing with Temporary Supports

-For this cedar deck project, I only bought the amount of lumber I had time to nail-up in a two-day weekend.
-I nailed joists between every other layout mark to hold the deck frame together, and to keep the beams from bowing, until the next weekend trip when I could return with the rest of the joists and complete the framing phase.
+For this cedar deck project, I only bought the lumber I had time to nail up in a two-day weekend.
+I nailed joists between every other layout mark to hold the deck frame together and keep the beams from bowing until I could return with the rest of the joist material and complete the framing phase.

-I returned a couple of weeks later to discover my outer beam had bowed slightly outward.
-I could see there was a gap between the joists and the outer beam that didn't previously exist.
-I used a 10' pipe-clamp to pull the outer beam in towards the inner beam to tighten the gap between the joists and the outer beam, and used 1/4" x 6" lag screws to keep the beam from pulling away from the joists again.
+When I returned (a couple of weeks later), I discovered my outer beam had bowed slightly outward.
+I could see a 3/8-inch gap between the end of the joists and the double 2x8 that didn't previously exist.
+I used a 10' pipe clamp to pull the two beams together to close the gap and used 1/4" x 6" lag screws to keep the beam from pulling away from the joists again.

 Using a Pipe Clamp while building a deck